YOUR PLACE IN THE CIRCLE

 For three amazing days, you’ll love:

-- Expert teachings and loving guidance from Nan and Scott with special guest, Anders Carlson-Wee
+Expert teachings and loving guidance from Nan and Scott with special guest, our poet in residence May Stein.

-- Exquisite cuisine provided by our food guru, Amy May
+Exquisite cuisine provided by our private food guru

 Your cozy, modern cabin is built, fittingly, around the communal fire pit.
-Your room has either a queen bed or two twin beds, a desk, porch, and a bathroom.
+Your room has either a queen bed or two twin beds, a desk, and porch.

-Our senses and hearts will be ravished by a series of sublime meals, created with love, skill, and a sense of terroir, by our chef and resident food goddess, Amy May.
+Our senses and hearts will be ravished by a series of sublime meals, created with love, skill, and a sense of terroir, by our chef and resident food genius, Amy May.